-Save the date!
-ECONOMY + ENVIRONMENT = An Integrated Vision will be an opportunity for the consulting engineering sector to come together to discuss the role our industry can and should play in creating a more resilient and robust economy.
+ECONOMY + ENVIRONMENT = An Integrated Vision brought together the consulting engineering sector to discuss the role our industry can and should play in creating a more resilient and robust economy.

 Over a hundred leaders and emerging leaders from the consulting engineering sector, along with major clients and stakeholders, gathered in Ottawa from October 27-29 to learn of the latest industry trends, challenges and opportunities, and to network with peers and national decision makers.